InfiniTimeOrg/InfiniTime/doc/buildAndProgram.md

 - pinetime-mcuboot-app : build the firmware with the support of the bootloader (based on MCUBoot).
 - pinetime-graphics : small firmware that writes the boot graphics into the SPI flash.

 If you just want to build the project and run it on the Pinetime, using *pinetime-app* is recommanded.
-See ???? for more info about bootloader support.
+See [this page](../bootloader/README.md) for more info about bootloader support.

 Build:
 ```